robikgrin/Curved_modesolver/README.md

 ## Introduction
 ### Main parameters of the planar waveguide and PML
-Main parameters of waveguide crossection is on the picture below
+Main parameters of waveguide cross-section is on the picture below

 <img src="./fiqures/parameters.png " width="600">